Isotopes of lithium: Colex separation

 Lithium-6 has a greater affinity than lithium-7 for the element mercury.
 When an amalgam of lithium and mercury is added to solutions containing lithium hydroxide, the lithium-6 becomes more concentrated in the amalgam and the lithium-7 more in the hydroxide solution.

-The colex (column exchange) separation method makes use of this by passing a counter-flow of amalgam and hydroxide through a cascade of stages.
-The fraction of lithium-6 is preferentially drained by the mercury, but the lithium-7 flows mostly with the hydroxide.
+The COLEX (column exchange) separation method makes use of this by passing a counter-flow of amalgam and hydroxide through a cascade of stages.
+The fraction of lithium-6 is preferentially drained by the mercury, and the lithium-7 retained with the hydroxide.
 At the bottom of the column, the lithium (enriched with lithium-6) is separated from the amalgam, and the mercury is recovered to be reused with fresh raw material.
 At the top, the lithium hydroxide solution is electrolyzed to liberate the lithium-7 fraction.
 The enrichment obtained with this method varies with the column length and the flow speed.

-Vacuum distillation
+Other methods

-Lithium is heated to a temperature of about 550 degC in a vacuum.
+In the vacuum distillation technique, lithium is heated to a temperature of about 550 degC in a vacuum.
 Lithium atoms evaporate from the liquid surface and are collected on a cold surface positioned a few centimetres above the liquid surface.
-Since lithium-6 atoms have a greater mean free path, they are collected preferentially.

-The theoretical separation efficiency is about 8.0 percent.
+Since lithium-6 atoms have a higher velocity at the same temperature (due to lower mass), they evaporate preferentially and, if no gaseous collisions occur, are collected in the same ratio (i.e. the mean free path should be large compared to the distance).
+The theoretical separation efficiency of this method is about 8.0 percent, the square root of the mass ratio.
 A multistage process may be used to obtain higher degrees of separation.

+The isotopes of lithium, in principle, can also be separated through electrochemical methods or distillation chromatography, which are currently under research.